Pavith00/English-to-Sinhala-translation-system/README.md

 # English-to-Sinhala-translation-system
-n English to Sinhala translation system using Transformer Neural Network
+ English to Sinhala translation system using Transformer Neural Network